EMBL-Design-Language/Springboard/information-architecture.md

 ### 2. Content maps to user needs: Only as important as it is to a user

+The facets used by content can reveal target users (once we identify our target user types) so we can map content -> users -> goals.
+These should be trackable (this is easier with web analytics, but not impossible in print)

 The importance of each major facet varies according to user needs at a given time; a user might:
 - look to connect a person at EMBL;
 - find a bioinformatics service/tool;